Last Updated: June 2019

 1. What is a cookie?

-When you use the IfSo Service or visit a webpage with a Ifso customized content, IfSo or a third party may place a number of cookies in your browser.
+When you use the If-So Service or visit a webpage with an If-So customized content, If-So or a third party may place a number of cookies in your browser.
 Some of the cookies will only be used if you use certain features or select certain preferences, and some cookies will always be used.
-You can find out more about each cookie by viewing our current cookie list.
+The following table details the cookies used on our website.
 We update this list quarterly, so there may be additional cookies that aren’t yet listed.